fmirando/3D-Portfolio/notes.md

   - Now I'm scared to refresh the web page lol this is so weird...but at least I know the three library and whatever dependencies I needed to render this 3D object works...for now...
 - Okay, to address the previous issue Adrian talks about it in the video
   - He says that it takes a while to load and sometimes it even breaks...so he goes into fixing the Loader component

+/////////////////Back to Hero Component/////////////////
+- Using framer motion to create scroller animation on bottom of web page (<motion.div>) hmm pretty cool

+/////////////////Back to Computer Canvas/////////////////
+- 3D model doesn't look that great when the window width is decreased so we're going to go back to the computer canvas
+- Added a state to keep track if user is on mobile or not -useEffect to check what the current window width is
+-Observation: In Computers.jsx, why didn't he just split up the 'Computers' and 'ComputersCanvas' into separate files?????